emotion-analysis-project/SemEval2025-Task11/README.md

 <img src="https://github.com/user-attachments/assets/73ca700f-6dcc-4dec-8001-75a7842e0cae" alt="Sample Training DataA" width="100%">

-> A training dataset with gold emotion labels will be provided for this track.

 ## Track B: Emotion Intensity
 Given a target text  and a target perceived emotion, predict the intensity for each of the classes.